BernieO/calcardbackup/README.md

 -e | --encrypt FILE
        Encrypt backup file with AES256 (gnupg).
 First line of FILE will be used as passphrase -f | --fetch-from-database
-       create addressbook backups by fetching the data from the database instead of downloading the according files from the ownCloud/Nextcloud webinterface.
+       Create addressbook backups by fetching the data directly from the database instead of downloading the according files from the ownCloud/Nextcloud webinterface.
-       This speeds up the backup process for addressbooks significantly.
-Use this option if you are having trouble backing up large addressbooks.
+       It is recommended to always use this option.
        NOTE: only addressbooks will be fetched directly from the database, not calendars.
 -h | --help
        Print version number and a short help text